Cuba Money Project is a journalism initiative aimed at reporting stories about U.S. government programs and projects related to Cuba.

 - The U.S. Embassy in Havana

-If you have a tip or story idea, feel free to get in touch.
+If you have a tip, story idea, correction or clarification, please get in touch.
 Thanks!